 The raspberry syrup is the key to the drink's success.
 The best Knickerbocker is made with a homemade raspberry syrup using freshly pressed, strained juice.
 You can also use raspberry syrups from brands like DaVinci, Monin, or Torani or use liqueurs like Chambord as a substitute.

-In a cocktail shaker filled with ice, pour the rum, raspberry syrup, orange curaçao, and lime juice.
+In a cocktail shaker filled with ice, pour the rum, orange curaçao, lime (or lemon) juice, and raspberry syrup.

-Garnish with a lemon or lime wedge and seasonal berries.
+Garnish with a lime or lemon wedge and seasonal berries.
+Serve and enjoy.